The Complete Guide to Easy Virtual Server Monitoring

 More than just VM monitoring: correctly identify relationships

-Companies must of course keep an eye on basic areas such as CPU, RAM, partitions and network data as with every server, but virtualized environments have their own requirements due to their architecture.
-This includes, for example, checking the VMs for their heartbeat, taking snapshots and installing maintenance tools, but there are also even more specific details.
+These include, for example, checking the VMs for their heartbeat, taking snapshots, and installing maintenance tools, but there are even more specific details.

-Checkmk is a phenomenal monitoring program that is constantly improving while remaining flexible enough for customizing to perfectly fit your unique monitoring needs.
+Checkmk is a phenomenal monitoring program that constantly improves while remaining flexible enough to customize to fit your unique monitoring needs perfectly.

 Interpreting network and hypervisor information correctly

-The information from the hypervisor is also important in many cases and always belongs to the monitoring.
-A hypervisor sees the real size of the virtual disks and the maximum size of the disks of its VMs.
-He also knows the real size of hard drives that are managed by other hypervisors.
-The hypervisor management platform (e.g. VMware vCenter) can determine the real and maximum size of all virtual hard disks on all hypervisors.
+The information from the hypervisor is also crucial in many cases and always belongs to the monitoring.
+A hypervisor sees the actual size of the virtual disks and the maximum size of the disks of its VMs.

 Monitoring of virtualization platforms

-VMware vSphere is a good example that illustrates the development of platforms and Checkmk.
-Checkmk has been able to use VMware's interfaces for a long time, but older versions could still be monitored using the Linux agent from Checkmk.
+VMware vSphere is an excellent example for the development of platforms and Checkmk.
+Checkmk has used VMware's interfaces for a long time, but older versions can still be monitored using the Linux agent from Checkmk.

 The best way to monitor ESXi nodes is through the VMware API.
-On the one hand, the performance is better, on the other hand, IT admins benefit from additional features.
-This enables a better overview and allows automatic host configuration via the Dynamic Configuration Daemon (DCD) from Checkmk.
+On the one hand, the performance is better.
+On the other hand, IT admins benefit from additional features.
+These enable a better overview and allow automatic host configuration via the Dynamic Configuration Daemon (DCD) from Checkmk.

 Dynamic configuration of hosts with the DCD

-Checkmk makes monitoring very easy and is so scalable that the size of the environment does not matter.
+Checkmk makes monitoring virtual machines effortless and so scalable that the size of the environment does not matter.

 We are also working on deepening integrations.
-For this purpose, the DCD has been purposely designed as a platform, which in the future will be expanded by additional connectors with new functions.
-Each connector can collect information from a specific source and has its own specific configuration.
+For this purpose, the DCD has been designed as a platform, which additional connectors will expand with new functions in the future.

 Checkmk agents in virtualized environments

-In the case of Microsoft Hyper-V, Checkmk benefits from its experience in Windows server monitoring and the good integration into the Windows ecosystem.
-With the Windows agent, you can monitor Hyper-V itself as well as virtualized clients and servers.
+In the case of Microsoft Hyper-V, Checkmk benefits from its experience in Windows server monitoring and good integration into the Windows ecosystem.
+With the Windows agent, you can monitor Hyper-V itself and virtualized clients and servers.

 At the same time, you are flexible with server migration: Checkmk also monitors on-premises servers and integrates directly with manufacturer interfaces and IPMI.
 In addition, integrations with cloud providers such as Microsoft Azure and AWS are available.